Kyoto is the heart of traditional Japan, and when deciding on accommodation there, you’ll be torn between hostels, hotels and the tempting ryokan.

 A budget hotel that doesn’t feel so budget, Unizo has some traditional Japanese touches as well as a great location right on Shijo-dori.
 The rooms are all en-suite and are a decent size for a budget Japanese hotel, with amenities, hair dryers and all the usual perks.
 They offer laundry services and have a restaurant although you are in an area packed with restaurants and Nishiki is round the corner, so maybe venture out a little farther for dinner.
 They have a couple of other locations in central Kyoto, so consider checking them if the cheaper rooms have gone.

-While there are plenty of airbnb apartments to choose from in this area (and we mean plenty) this is one of the best for small groups when it comes to price.
-You can sleep in a comfy bed for about ¥1,000 each if there are five of you, and even if you’re a couple, it’s hard to beat ¥2,500 each a night!
-This place is a typical Japanese apartment brightened up with colorful turf carpets, furniture and plenty of English manga.
-You’ll have wifi, a kitchen, bathroom and access to a washing machine too—all withing walking distance of the main street and sights!
+While there are plenty of airbnb-type houses and apartments to choose from in this area (and we mean plenty), you’re in Kyoto, so you shouldn’t miss the opportunity to stay in a traditional Machiya (townhouse.)
+You can sleep in a comfy bed for about ¥8,000 each if there are two of you, and extras can sleep on futon.
+You’ll have wifi, a kitchen, bathroom, and washing machine too—all withing walking distance of the main street and sights!

 Gion/Higashiyama: Going traditional